trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

-_This video illustrates the work of Christin Scheinpflug, who is a preparator at the Museum für Naturkunde Berlin, as she turns a_ Jendaya parakeet _from Tierpark Berlin into a study skin and a partial skeleton for the Bird Collection.
+_This video illustrates the work of Christin Scheinpflug, a preparator at the Museum für Naturkunde Berlin.
+It shows her turning a_ Jendaya parakeet _from the Tierpark Berlin into a study skin and a partial skeleton for the museum’s Bird Collection.
 Preserving the remains and mounting them for the research collections of the museum is a long process that involves many steps and many transformations.
-Documenting these steps, the story of this parakeet illustrates some of the ways in which animals can turn into scientific objects of study.
+In documenting these steps the video provides insights into how animals can turn into scientific objects of study.
 (Video: Filippo Bertoni/MfN.
 All rights reserved.)_

 </figcaption>